azhawkes/chronic/README.md

 Keeps a running total of all previous values, up to and including the current time slot value.

 [OptimizedRunningTotalTimeSeries](https://github.com/azhawkes/chronic/blob/master/src/java/com/andyhawkes/chronic/OptimizedRunningTotalTimeSeries.java) -
-Just like a RunningTotalTimeSeries, but this one automatically reduces granularity of the time slots as the duration grows.
-This is because running total calculations are expensive for long series.
+Just like a RunningTotalTimeSeries, but if it grows too large slots will be merged.

 [CachingTimeSeries](https://github.com/azhawkes/chronic/blob/master/src/java/com/andyhawkes/chronic/CachingTimeSeries.java) -
 Wraps (decorates) another time series with a cached version, keeping a specified number of milliseconds mutable (uncached)